mudar/MontrealJustInCase/README.md

 ##Code license

-    Montreal Just in Case
+    Montréal Just in Case
     Copyright (C) 2011  Mudar Noufal <mn@mudar.ca>

     Geographic locations of public safety services.
-A Montreal Open Data project.
+A Montréal Open Data project.

-    This file is part of Montreal Just in Case.
+    This file is part of Montréal Just in Case.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by